 5. Electric Vehicles

 We’re seeing more and more plug-in electric vehicles (also known as electric cars or EVs) on the street than ever before.
-Surging sales have brought nearly 300,000 EVs onto U.S. roads in just six years.
-Compared to traditional cars, EVs reduce greenhouse gas emissions by 48 percent on average.
-As renewable energy sources like utility-scale PV and wind continue to account for a greater portion of our electricity generation, EVs will help further scale back carbon pollution in America, making them an exciting part of our clean energy future.
+Surging sales have brought over 400,000 EVs on to U.S. roads in just seven years.
+Compared to traditional cars, EVs reduce greenhouse gas emissions by 58 percent on average.
+As renewable energy sources like utility-scale PV and wind continue to account for a greater portion of our electricity generation, EVs will help further cut carbon pollution in America, making them an exciting part of our clean energy future.

 6. All Together Now